mcollina/fastify-api/README.md

 - `fastify.api.client.other.method1({ param })`
 - `fastify.api.client.other.method2({ param })`

-Notice that above we just return an array to define API methodd at the same level.
+Notice that above we just return an array to define API methods at the same level.

 ## Mixed definitions